Brief from the Executive Director

 TEF’s current annual scholarships average more than $3,000 with our top grant awarded at $15,000.

-A number of our annual scholarships are awarded to students pursuing STEAM (Science, Technology, Engineering, the Arts and Math) curriculum.
+A number of our annual scholarships are awarded to students pursuing STEM (Science, Technology, Engineering, and Math) curriculum.
 All TEF grants assist Naval Aviation legacy undergraduate students obtain a higher education.

 To qualify for a Tailhook Educational Foundation scholarship, an individual must graduate from high school and be the natural, step, or adopted child or grandchild of a current or former (U.S. Navy / U.S. Marine Corps / U.S. Coast Guard) Naval Aviator, Naval Flight Officer, or Naval Aircrewman.
 Also eligible are individuals or children/grandchildren of individuals who are serving or have served on board a U.S. Navy Aircraft Carrier.
 Eligible applicants must also be accepted for undergraduate enrollment at an accredited college.

-Applications are available on 15 December and due back at TEF headquarters by 01 March each year.
+Applications are available at 1200 noon PST on 15 December and due back at TEF headquarters by 1200 noon PST on 01 March each year.